South Korea Vehicle Registration Process, Documents & Procedures

 - Driving permit

-Applying For A Driver’s License & Driving In South Korea
+Applying For A Driver’s License & Driving In The Area

-You will need to get a local license in order to operate a vehicle in South Korea, though it is easier if you’re coming from certain U.S. states (see link below).
-Driving in South Korea can take some getting used to so we also share some of the key points you’ll need to know.
+You will need to get a local license to operate a motor in the area, though it is easier if you’re coming from certain U.S. states (see link below).
+Driving in the area can take some getting used to so we also share some of the key points you’ll need to know.

 You are not allowed to drive in South Korea with a foreign license, though you can “exchange” your license for a local one through a simple procedure.
 There is a written test and health exam for those applying for a license from another country, though a handful of U.S. states are exempt from this.

-There are some key differences that may take some getting used to when initially driving in South Korea.
+Some key differences may take some getting used to when initially driving in the area.
 Though it’s certainly not true of all drivers in the country, the general flow and predictability of traffic can be more erratic than you’re used to, especially is you’re accustomed to driving in the U.S. It does some getting used to and, by the same token, you should also be very cautious as a pedestrian.

 You may notice that the police in South Korea have their lights on when they’re on duty, not just when pulling someone over.
 This can be a little unnerving for American drivers the first few times, but you’ll get used to it.
-Just like in the U.S., South Korean police do target speeding drivers in certain areas and they also have regular DUI checkpoints.
+Just like in the U.S., Police do target speeding drivers in certain areas and they also have regular DUI checkpoints.

-Vehicle Inspection Information - A resource from e the Korea Transportation Safety Authority that details the different types of vehicle inspections and what’s involved in each.
+Vehicle Inspection Information - A resource from e the Transportation Safety Authority that details the different types of motor inspections and what’s involved in each.
 Very helpful information to know beforehand to make sure you have all your bases covered.

-South Korea Driving Tips - Some good information about what you’ll need to know when driving in South Korea, including tips about local law enforcement, driving habits of locals, and what to be careful of as a pedestrian.
-Definitely a recommended read.
+South Korea Driving Tips - Some good information about what you’ll need to know when driving in the area, including tips about local law enforcement, the driving habits of locals, and what to be careful of as a pedestrian.
+A recommended read.

-If you’re shipping a vehicle to South Korea, or even just considering it, call or email us today to find out how we can help!
-Our staff is available 24 hours a day, 7 days a week and we’re happy to provide answers to your questions and offer FREE cost estimates for any type of vehicle being shipped to South Korea!
+If you’re shipping a motor to the region, or even just considering it, call or email us today to find out how we can help!
+Our staff is available 24 hours a day, 7 days a week and we’re happy to provide answers to your questions and offer FREE cost estimates for any type of vehicle being shipped to the region!
 Call today to learn more!